hunter-college-ossd-spr-2020/project-evaluation/teammates-1_evaluation.md

 ### Activity Level

-1. How many commits have been made in the past week?<br><b>23</b> commits have been made within the last week.
+1. How many commits have been made in the past week?<br><b>2</b> commits have been made within the last week.

-1. When was the most recent commit?<br>The most recent commit was authored 10 minutes ago.
-It was <a href="https://gitlab.gnome.org/GNOME/gnome-clocks/-/commit/e6465df5bd55006a2c3b75445eae8b725edcf74b">Update Turkish translation</a>.
+1. When was the most recent commit?<br>The most recent commit was authored 2 hours ago.

-1. How many issues are currently open?<br>There are <b>28</b> open issues as of now.
+1. How many issues are currently open?<br>There are <b>243</b> open issues as of now.

 1. How long do issues stay open?
 Take the five most recently closed issues and look at when each was first reported.
-Compute the number of days that each was open and take the average.<br>291 + 406 + 270 + 80 + 0<br>Average number of days an issue stays open based off of the last 5 closed issues: <b>209</b> days
+Compute the number of days that each was open and take the average.<br>0 + 0 + 4 + 6 + 0<br>Average number of days an issue stays open based off of the last 5 closed issues: <b>2</b> days

 1. Is there active discussion on the issues?
-Read the conversations from some open and some closed issues.<br>Yes, there is active discussion on the issues.
+Read the conversations from some open and some closed issues.<br>Yes, there is active discussion on a majority of the issues.

-1. Are issues tagged as easy, hard, for beginners, etc.?<br>The issues are not tagged on their difficulty level.
-The tags I see are: Out of Scope, Feature, Crash, Bug, Translation, Needs Information, or Not Actionable.
-The "Out of Scope" and "Not Actionable" issues could be argued as high difficulty, however, there aren't issues that are tagged as easy or for beginners.
+1. Are issues tagged as easy, hard, for beginners, etc.?<br>I see that there are issues tagged as **FirstTimers**, however none are tagged easy or hard.
+However, I do see some issues tagged as **Low**, **Medium**, and **High**, referring to the level of impact the issue will have on the project.
+The other issues are tagged for what the issue is, like **Feature** or **Bug**.

-1. How many issues were closed in the past six months?<br>Within the last six months, <b>33</b> issues were closed.
+1. How many issues were closed in the past six months?<br>Within the last six months, <b>xx</b> issues were closed.

-1. Is there information about how many people are maintaining the project?<br>There are **2** maintainers for this project.
+1. Is there information about how many people are maintaining the project?<br>There are **xx** maintainers for this project.

-1. How many contributors has the project had in the past six months?<br>**286** authors staged <b>1924</b> commits within the last 10 months.
+1. How many contributors has the project had in the past six months?<br>**xx** authors staged <b>xx</b> commits within the last 10 months.

 1. How many open pull requests are there?<br>There is currently <b>one</b> open merge request.

 1. Do pull requests remain un-answered for a long time?
 Look at the closed pull requests to see how long they stayed open.
 Take the five most recently closed ones and look at when each was first reported.
-Compute the number of days that each was open and take the average.<br>65 + 0 + 0 + 0 + 202 <br>The average number of days pull requests stay open is <b>53</b> days.
+Compute the number of days that each was open and take the average.<br>0 + 0 + 3 + 10 + 0 <br>The average number of days pull requests stay open is <b>3</b> days.

 1. Is there active discussion on the pull requests?
 Use the same method as you did for the issues.<br>Yes, there is active discussion on the pull requests.

-1. How many pull requests were opened within the past six months?<br>There were **44** pull requests opened within the past six months.
+1. How many pull requests were opened within the past six months?<br>There were **14** pull requests opened within the past six months.

-1. When was the last  pull request  merged?<br>The last pull request was merged <b>one</b> hour ago.
+1. When was the last  pull request merged?<br>The last pull request was merged <b>six</b> hours ago.

 ---

 ### Welcomeness and Community

 1. Is there a CONTRIBUTING document?
 If so, how easy to read and understand is it?
-Look through it and see if it is clear and thorough.<br>There isn't a CONTRIBUTING file, but instead a [HACKME](https://gitlab.gnome.org/GNOME/gnome-clocks/-/blob/master/HACKME) made to help new developers.
-It provides information and links for providing a good patch, working with the Vala programming language, and using their style enforcer, [Coala](https://github.com/coala/coala).
-The file is friendly and helpful, but not super thorough.
+Look through it and see if it is clear and thorough.<br>Yes, I found a CONTRIBUTING document [here](https://github.com/TEAMMATES/teammates/blob/master/docs/CONTRIBUTING.md).
+This document is easy to read and understand because they have organized sections within the document directing us to various topics of interest for contributing.
+For instance, they have a ***Getting started*** section, a ***How can I contribute?*** section, and a ***Contributor orientation guide***.

 1. Is there a CODE OF CONDUCT document?
-Does it have consequences for acts that violate it?<br>No CODE OF CONDUCT document exists.
+Does it have consequences for acts that violate it?<br>Yes, I found a CODE OF CONDUCT document [here](https://github.com/TEAMMATES/teammates/blob/master/.github/CODE_OF_CONDUCT.md).
+It mentions that the community fosters a welcoming environment for everyone.
+Project maintainers in this project have the right to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that violate the code of conduct.
+The document also states that ***"All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances"***.

 1. Do the maintainers respond helpfully to questions in issues?
 Are responses generally constructive?
 Read the issue conversations.<br>Based off of the issue conversations, the community seems very understanding and knowledgable.
 I saw that a couple of people are really thankful for some issues being opened by the community.
 Also, if somebody is confused, then they would ask for clarification.
 If there is an unaddressed problem, then the community would explain what the issue is in great detail.